 A typical EMDR session usually lasts between 60 and 90 minutes and sessions usually take place weekly.

-If you would like to learn more about this exciting approach to recovery then please call on 07813 779667 or email me at firstname.lastname@example.org
+If you would like to learn more about this unique approach to recovery then please call on 07813 779667 or email me at firstname.lastname@example.org